-#1 Create a Classroom Community
+1. Create a Classroom Community

-Just like adults, children like to feel needed and have a sense of accomplishment.
-A great way to accomplish this is by assigning classroom jobs.
-It makes them feel important and lets them have a role within the classroom community.
-Jobs like board cleaner and calendar helper are simple enough for even kindergarten students to do.
-More importantly, they let students know that you trust them to be responsible with their job.
+Just like adults, children like to feel needed and have a sense of accomplishment, too.
+A great way to accomplish this is to get the whole class involved by assigning classroom jobs.
+This is a fun way to get everyone involved in effective classroom management.
+Consider it ‘group work time'.
+It also makes little ones feel even more important and lets them have a specific role within the classroom community.
+Jobs like ‘board cleaner' and ‘calendar helper' are simple enough for even kindergarten students to do.
+More importantly, this lets students know that you trust them to be responsible with their job.

-#2 Keep Students Engaged
+2. Keep Students Engaged

 Many teachers see this as just another task added to their never-ending to-do list, because they think they have to have numerous activities prepared in addition to the regular classwork they already put together.
 However, it doesn’t have to be like that!
 There are many no-prep early finisher activities that you can give students.
 Journal writing, rainbow writing, and room cleaning are all simple ways to keep students engaged that don’t require any extra preparation on your part.
-Keeping students engaged throughout the day is a great way to avoid negative behaviors that might occur if students have unoccupied time.
+Keeping students engaged throughout the day is a great way to avoid negative student behavior that might occur if students have unoccupied time.

-#3 Let Students Know What to Expect
+3. Let Students Know What to Expect

 Not only can visual schedules let students know what to expect from our day, but they also help us to avoid those interruptions with questions like, “When do we go to lunch?” and “How much longer until we go home?”
-Instead, students can look at the schedule and see how many more activities we have until the time of day they are looking forward to.
+Instead, individual students can look at the schedule and see how many more activities we have until the time of day they are looking forward to.
 Letting students know what to expect in our classrooms, both in behaviors and in schedules, is crucial to any behavior management plan.

-#4 Anticipate Bad Choices
+4. Anticipate Bad Choices

 Children have to build stamina to do anything.
 This takes practice.
 We can't expect them to just come to school and sit on the carpet for a 15 minute lesson.
-When we see them start to fidget and loose their attention, we can be ready.
-I can't tell you how many times I stopped in the middle of a lesson, or even a read loud, to do a brain break.
+When we see them start to fidget and lose their attention, we can be ready.
+I can't tell you how many times I stopped in the middle of a lesson, or even a read aloud, to do a brain break.
 Yes, I could say over and over, “Stop talking.
-Stay still.” but that wouldn't solve the problem.
+Stay still.”, but that wouldn't solve the problem.
 I was only making things harder on myself by not listening to what my student(s) need.

 We can combat this issue by keeping brain break ideas on hand.
 If we can think ahead to times when students are most likely to make bad choices, we can also plan ahead to avoid them.
 What is it like when you are in a PD or after school meeting and it goes too long?
 Do you go somewhere else in your head?
 Maybe check your email on your phone?
-Now, think of what it is like to be four or five with the inability to tell someone what you need.
+Now, think of what it is like to be the age four or five with the inability to tell someone what you need.
 This is why paying attention to our student's body language and adapting our lesson and schedule to meet their needs is so important.
 When you do that, everyone wins.
 You spend less time discipling and more time teaching.
-They spend less time acting out and more time participating.
+They spend less time acting out and displaying behavior issues and more time participating.

-#5 Reward Good Choices
+5. Reward Good Choices